EPCCed/eidf-docs/docs/safe-haven-services/shs-container-user-guide/development-workflow.md

 - Use `--env-file=<file>` to specify a file containing environment variables which will be set inside the container

 Containers that require a GPU can be run by adding the `--gpu` option.
 See `ces-run [<runtime>] --help` for all available options.

+!!! warning "Do not use container run commands directly"

+    You **must not** use commands such as `podman run` or `apptainer run` directly as these will not mount your data directories.

+## Step 4.
+Pull and run container inside the SHS

+To use the containers inside the SHS, log into your SHS VM following [Safe Haven Services Access](..//safe-haven-access.md).

+Now, follow the steps of [Step 3.
+Pull and run container inside the CES test VM](#step-3-pull-and-run-container-inside-the-ces-test-vm).